 Volunteers lend their special talents to a variety of tasks that support the vision of Muskego Conservation.
-Projects take volunteers well beyond the realm of litter clean-up into broader areas of concern, such as maintaining biodiversity and restoring damaged ecosystems.
+Projects take volunteers well beyond litter clean-up into broader areas of concern, such as maintaining biodiversity and restoring damaged ecosystems.
 We strive to place qualified applicants into rewarding positions based upon their talents and interests.
 New volunteers are always welcome to join our program.

 Participants are advised to wear long pants, sturdy shoes, work gloves, and other seasonally appropriate clothing.
 Insect repellent is also quite useful.
 Youths 12-17 are welcome when accompanied by a parent or guardian.

 If you would like further information about any of the volunteer positions or would like to schedule a project, please email Conservation Coordinator, Tom Zagar.

 Help expand our inventory of native seeds for ecological restoration projects on City property.
 All tools and supplies will be provided.
 Seed collection volunteers are active weekdays from September to October.